ELIXIR-IIB-training/website/_posts/2022-04-28-metabolomics-and-integrative-omics-Bari.md

 4. Integration of metabolomics data with genomics and/or proteomics data.

 ### Prerequisites
-Basic knowledge of biology and/or biochemistry
+Basic knowledge of biology and/or biochemistry <br>
 <br>
+Due to COVID-19 emergency it is mandatory to provide the EU Digital Covid Certificate or other equivalent certification showing one of the following conditions:
+- having completed the prescribed provided cycle vaccination against SARS-CoV-2 OR
+-having recovered from COVID-19.

 ### Target audience
 Research scientists who are using or planning to use metabolomics analysis in their research activities are welcome to attend the workshop. <br>